mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

 #### Kudo Kaptain uninstall fails

-If Kudo Kaptain uninstall hangs and fails to properly uninstall, you can force the removal of the kaptain instance, and then manually clean up volumes and namespaces.
+If Kudo Kaptain uninstall hangs and fails to properly uninstall, you can force the removal of the Kaptain instance, and then manually clean up volumes and namespaces.

 Find the Kudo instance which is stuck: